 You can stroll for half a day, or trek for ten.

 Like everything else in Peru, there’s so much on offer it’s hard to know where to start.
-Our hiking category is a good place, but it doesn’t list even half the hikes we can operate.
-So if you don’t find exactly what you’re looking for there, let us know – we’re here to help!
+Our hiking category is a good place, but it doesn’t list even half the hikes we operate - we're too busy running trips to keep our list of trips entirely up to date!
+So if you don’t find exactly what you’re looking for there, just let us know – we’ll make it happen!

 Lake Titicaca: the world’s highest navigable lake, gateway to the Altiplano, and the cradle of Inca history and mythology.
 It sounds pretty special, and it is!